An0ntysk/DoW-Desktop-Client/README.md

 Well, then this is for you!
 Easily copy all kinds of files to all devices within your local network.
-Just select all files you want to copy, connect to another device and wait the program to do its work
+Just select all files you want to copy, connect to another device and wait for the program to do its work

 ## DISCLAIMER